MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-new-barcode-scanner.md

 The control opens a native scanner on an Android, iOS, and Windows device.
 The scanner automatically detects a barcode, a QR code, or a data-matrix code when in view.
 The control doesn't support scanning in a web browser.

 > [!NOTE]
-> The barcode scanner control is only supported on on Android, iOS, and Windows device.
+> The barcode scanner control is supported on an Android, iOS, and Windows device.
 All other platforms will show a warning that some features of the app won't work.

 ## Key properties